Manage privacy settings for Session Replay

 • Ensure your use of Session Replay complies with data privacy requirements

 For many organizations, data privacy, security, and PII are more pressing concerns than they’ve ever been before.
-Because the potential for legal exposure varies from jurisdiction to jurisdiction, and because specific business needs vary considerably, no one-size-fits-all solution will work for everyone.
+Because the potential for legal exposure varies from jurisdiction to jurisdiction, and because specific business needs vary considerably, no one-size-fits-all solution works for everyone.

-When these privacy settings are activated, the user data you specify will be masked in all session replays you create and view.
+When these privacy settings are active, Amplitude masks the user data you specify in all session replays you create and view.
 Masking data prevents Amplitude from collecting it from your product in the first place.
-It does not remove the data from your own product data repository.
+It doesn't remove the data from your own product data repository.

 Masking levels